jutonz/event_bus-wiki/EventBus-Metrics-and-UI.md

 ## Demo

-When someone send a message to [trollboxbot](https://m.me/trollboxbot), metrics will update with Server Sent Events on [EventBus Metrics UI](https://trollbox-bot.herokuapp.com/event_bus/ui/)
+When someone sends a message to [trollboxbot](https://m.me/trollboxbot), metrics will update with Server Sent Events on [EventBus Metrics UI](https://trollbox-bot.herokuapp.com/event_bus/ui/)